The Ox-Bow Incident (novel): Synopsis

 A vote is taken on whether the men should be hanged or taken back to face justice in the town.
 Of the group, only five are opposed to the hanging, with Tetley's son Gerald among them.
 When sunrise approaches, the condemned men are placed upon their horses with nooses around their necks.
 Tetley orders three people including his son to tend to the horses.
 When the command is given, Gerald balks and the horse simply walks out from under Martin, leaving him to slowly strangle until he is shot.
 In anger, Tetley pistol whips his son to the ground.

-After the lynching, the riders head back toward town, where they meet Sheriff Risley, Judge Tyler, Drew, and – much to their surprise – the supposedly murdered Lawrence Kinkaid.
+After the lynching, the posse head back toward town, where they meet Sheriff Risley, Judge Tyler, Drew, and – much to their surprise – the supposedly murdered Lawrence Kinkaid.
 Drew confirms that he had sold the cattle to Martin, who was not a rustler.
-The infuriated judge declares he will have the entire mob up on charges for murder.
+The infuriated judge declares he will charge the entire posse for murder.
 However, after staring down each member of the lynch mob one at a time, Sheriff Risley declares that he will pretend he saw nobody and knows nothing.
-He forms a posse and they go out in search of the real rustlers.
+He forms a posse, and they go out in search of the real rustlers.

 Back in town, Tetley returns to his house and locks out his son.
-Gerald, horrified by his participation in the lynching, goes into the barn and hangs himself.
+Gerald, horrified by his participation in the lynchings, goes into the barn and hangs himself.
 When Tetley hears of his son's death, he takes his own life as well by falling on his old cavalry sword.
 Later, Davies confesses to Art that he feels he is responsible for the deaths of three innocent men.
 The novel ends with Gil saying "I'll be glad to get out of here."
 Art says "Yeh."